Biden team readies wider economic package after virus relief :: WRAL.com

 “He’s been a long fan of investing in infrastructure — long outdated — long overdue, I should say,” White House press secretary Jen Psaki said Thursday.
 “But he also wants to do more on caregiving, help our manufacturing sector, do more to strengthen access to affordable health care.
 So the size — the package — the components of it, the order, that has not yet been determined.”

+Cassidy, one of 10 centrist Republicans who met with Biden in early February about getting bipartisan support on that bill, said Biden “so far has been about rhetoric” when it comes to his pledge of seeking unity and bipartisanship.
+He called it worrisome for other legislative initiatives.

+“Republicans remain willing and are working on issues that require bipartisan cooperation," he told CNN's “State of the Union."

-West Virginia Sen. Shelley Moore Capito, the top Republican on the Senate Environment and Public Works Committee, said there's bipartisan support for ambitious steps on infrastructure.
-But that "should not extend to a multitrillion-dollar package that is stocked full with other ideologically driven, one-size-fits-all policies that tie the hands of our states and our communities,” she said.
+West Virginia Sen. Shelley Moore Capito, a Republican who will be helping to craft legislation on the Senate side, said there’s bipartisan support for ambitious steps on infrastructure.
+But that “should not extend to a multitrillion-dollar package that is stocked full with other ideologically driven, one-size-fits-all policies that tie the hands of our states and our communities,” said Capito, the ranking member on the Senate Environment and Public Works Committee.

-Capito will be helping to craft bipartisan legislation on the Senate side.

 He’s not ready to talk overall costs yet.
 DeFazio, D-Ore., said it will be up to the Biden administration and the House Ways and Means Committee to figure out how to pay for it.